dotnet/spa-templates/spaProjectTemplates.md

 ## Community owned ASP.NET Core SPA project templates
-The below list represents popular project template packages on NuGet, which enable different scenarios for ASP.NET Core backed SPA project templates.
+The below list represents project template packages on NuGet, which enable different scenarios for ASP.NET Core backed SPA project templates.

 <!--
 Please use this template for each submission